benjaminpinto/Visually/readme.md

 Or, run `npm run open` to open Cypress in interactive mode.

 > **Note:** This project handle sensible data to perform tests (email and password), so I am using a non versioned `cypress.env.json` file to keep these data safe.
-At the project folder, you will find the file [`cypress.env.example.json`](/cypress.env.example.json), make a copy of it and insert your credentials at Visually.
+At the project folder, you will find the file [`cypress.env.example.json`](/cypress.env.example.json), make a copy of it (removing '.example') and insert your credentials at Visually.
 If you pretend to put this project at your own repository, remember to include this data on your environment variables.

 > **Important:** This project uses Github actions to implement CI.
 If you want to clone it and run at your own repository, remember to update project's ID at [`cypress.config.js`](./cypress.config.js) file, and set your CYPRESS_RECORD_KEY at Github secrets.